bzminer/bzminer/README.md

 `bzminer` has an optional parameter, `-c`, which can be called to load a different configuration file. eg. `bzminer -c custom_config.txt`.

-`bzminer` also has optional parameters for overriding the pool url, wallet address, algorithm and rig/worker name.
-These will be saved in the config for all device overrides
+`bzminer` also has optional parameters for setting the pool url, wallet address, algorithm and rig/worker name for all devices

 ```
->bzminer --help
+>bzminer -h
 BZMiner is an enhanced CUDA Ethereum Ethash miner
 Usage: bzminer [OPTIONS]